U.S., China spar again on South China Seas dispute

-Tensions rose last week after China moved a giant oil rig into an area also claimed by Vietnam.
+Tensions rose in the resource-rich sea last week after China moved a giant oil rig into an area also claimed by Vietnam.
 Each country accused the other of ramming its ships near the disputed Paracel Islands.

 China claims almost the entire South China Sea, rejecting rival claims to parts of it from Vietnam, the Philippines, Taiwan, Malaysia and Brunei.

-“He (Kerry) said China’s introduction of an oil rig and numerous government vessels in waters disputed with Vietnam was provocative,” U.S. State Department spokeswoman Jen Psaki said, referring to a telephone call between Kerry and Chinese Foreign Minister Wang Yi in which North Korea was also discussed.
+“He (Kerry) said China’s introduction of an oil rig and numerous government vessels in waters disputed with Vietnam was provocative,” U.S. State Department spokeswoman Jen Psaki said.

 “He urged both sides to de-escalate tensions, ensure safe conduct by their vessels at sea, and resolve the dispute through peaceful means in accordance with international law.”